ricardoduhalt2/BTCMiner/README.md

 ![BTCMiner Logo](frontend/public/logoBTCMINER.png)

-BTCMiner is a comprehensive multi-chain token ecosystem that enables seamless cross-chain operations, liquidity management, and decentralized identity across Ethereum, BNB Chain, Base, Solana, and Internet Computer Protocol (ICP).
+BTCMiner is a comprehensive multi-chain token ecosystem developed by Mining Freedom that enables seamless cross-chain operations, liquidity management, and decentralized identity across Ethereum, BNB Chain, Base, Solana, and Internet Computer Protocol (ICP).

+Mining Freedom is dedicated to advancing blockchain technology and cryptocurrency mining solutions, providing innovative tools and platforms for the decentralized finance ecosystem.
+Our mission is to democratize access to blockchain technology while maintaining the highest standards of security and user experience.

 ## 🌟 Features